Bhfeirdi/CI_PP2_E_SPORTS_QUIZ/README.md

 # CI_PP2_E_SPORTS_QUIZ
-An interactive E-Sports quiz to showcase some learnings in Javascript
+An interactive E-Sports quiz to showcase some learnings in Javascript.
+The goal of the site is to provide a challenging quiz to entertain online users.

 The E-Sports Quiz is a simple game put together to test your knowledge of the world of E-Sports.
 A set of 20 questions with multiple choice answers with a tactile response and feel to test just how deep in you really are!